aradhana14nov/MinIO-Operator-tile/tutorials/operator-installation-verification-tutorial.md

 ### Check the MinIO Operator

-After installation, verify that your operator got successfully installed by executing the below command.
+After installation, verify that operator is installed successfully by executing the below command.

 ```execute
 kubectl get csv -n my-minio-operator